BK-Modding/BK-Modding.github.io/_posts/blog1/2021-08-17-deriving-the-conservation-of-linear-and-angular-momentum-using-lagrangian-mechanics.md

 **The transformation will be the most mathematically intense part of this entire post, so I will not detail too much of what's happening and you can skip over it.
 We only really need the result in the end anyway.**

-**Update (22-04-2022):** There is a much more simpler way to do this transformation using the line element (infinitesimal arc length) in Polar coordinates This has been added to the post now.
+**Update (22-04-2022):** There is a much more simpler way to do this transformation using the line element (infinitesimal arc length) in Polar coordinates.
+This has been added to the post now.

 # Transforming the Lagrangian from Cartesian to Polar